dotnet/roslyn-analyzers/src/Microsoft.CodeQuality.Analyzers/Microsoft.CodeQuality.Analyzers.md

 Severity: Warning

+### CA1507: Use nameof to express symbol names ###

+Using nameof helps keep your code valid when refactoring.

+Category: Maintainability

+Severity: Warning

 ### CA1708: Identifiers should differ by more than case ###

 Identifiers for namespaces, types, members, and parameters cannot differ only by case because languages that target the common language runtime are not required to be case-sensitive.